 I always get a little nervous meeting authors.
 Especially women authors who write books for and about women.
 Like rocket science, the subject of women is Greek to me.
 Or something.

-Anyway, Susan Van Allen (pictured on the right) and Martha and I went to lunch at a joint in Pisa’s cute little market square, a space near and dear to my heart.
+Anyway, Susan Van Allen (pictured on the left) and Martha and I went to lunch at a joint in Pisa’s cute little market square, a space near and dear to my heart.
 Trattoria Vineria di Piazza was first-rate, one of those places that serves good food at great prices.
 No big chefs doing surprising things with newt eyes.
 Carafes of wine plunked down on the table with a total disregard for your religious admiration of its fleshy grape-ness.
 A jocular clientele.

 You order off the stuff they’ve scrawled on a chalkboard.
 Martha and I started with pasta with lamb.
 Ms. Van Allen had pasta with a kind of fish none of us had ever heard of.

 We drank a half liter of wine.
 Red.